MISP/misp-objects/README.md

 * [objects/geolocation](objects/geolocation/definition.json) - A geolocation object to describe a location.
 * [objects/ip-port](objects/ip-port/definition.json) - An IP address and a port seen as a tuple (or as a triple) in a specific time frame.
 * [objects/ja3](objects/ja3/definition.json) - A ja3 object which describes an SSL client fingerprint in an easy to produce and shareable way.
+* [objects/legal-entity](objects/legal-entity/definition.json) - Object describing a legal entity, such as an organisation.
 * [objects/macho](objects/macho/definition.json) - Object describing a Mach object file format.
 * [objects/macho-section](objects/macho-section/definition.json) - Object describing a section of a Mach object file format.
 * [objects/microblog](objects/microblog/definition.json) - Object describing microblog post like Twitter or Facebook.